HB-3529

 Plain Language

-The Department of Innovation and Technology must adopt rules requiring businesses using AI systems to comply with five governance principles: safety (no harm to individuals), transparency (clear explanations of how systems work and decide), accountability (identifying responsible parties), fairness (preventing bias), and contestability (allowing individuals to challenge AI decisions).
-The principles themselves are high-level and aspirational as written — the operative compliance details will be determined through future Department rulemaking.
-Applies only to businesses with 10 or more employees (per Section 25).
+The Department of Innovation and Technology must adopt rules ensuring that businesses using AI systems comply with five governance principles: safety (systems must not cause harm), transparency (clear explanations of how systems work and decide), accountability (responsible parties must be identified), fairness (bias prevention and equitable treatment), and contestability (individuals can challenge AI decisions).
+This is a rulemaking mandate — the statute articulates high-level principles but delegates the substantive compliance requirements to the Department to define through rulemaking.
+Businesses cannot yet determine their specific compliance obligations until rules are adopted.
+Applies only to businesses with 10 or more employees (Section 25).

 Statutory Text